 The actual recording will start after you refresh the page.
 During the entire session, a red dot will be attached to the blue tag icon.
 To stop recording, click the icon, the red STOP RECORDING button and the summary of the session will be displayed.
 Click Show Full Report.

 #4.
 Tag Assistant Report

-A full report will give you more insights what happened during that recording session.
+A full report will give you more insights on what happened during that recording session.
 Two types of reports are at your service:

 - Tag Assistant Report.